EhsanZB/AngularJS-notes/03-Controllers-p1/notes.md

 * A module is a collection of services, directives, controllers, filters, and configuration information.
 * module is a way to organizing our code (like Namespaces).
-* use to seperate the functionalities in our application into different parts.
+* use to separate the functionalities in our application into different parts.
 * so, in order to protect our variables we should apply Namespacing (e.g: myApp).
 * We can think of a module as a container for the different parts of our app.
 * angular.module(name, [requires], [configFn]);
 * angular.module is a global API for creating or retrieving models and registering components.
-* note that only the first time of calling angular.module( ), we should specify the dependency [ ], if we call it multiple times then we can omit the second parameter (pass it with single parameter) to retrive the module that already created.
+* note that only the first time of calling angular.module( ), we should specify the dependency [ ], if we call it multiple times then we can omit the second parameter (pass it with single parameter) to retrieve the module that already created.

 ```js
 var myAppModule = angular.module('myApp',[]);